replaygaming/rspec-simplecov/README.md

 # Rspec::Simplecov

-Creates an after suite hook in RSpect that dynamically creates and injects a new test case that expects the actual code coverage to be at least the lower limit set in Simplecov.
+Creates an after suite hook in RSpec that dynamically creates and injects a new test case that expects the actual code coverage to be at least the lower limit set in Simplecov.